briane6873/learning-library/datamesh/lab2_goldengate-microservices/create replication/review-replication.md

 This hands-on lab is designed to demonstrate how Oracle GoldenGate 19c Microservices can be used to setup a replication environment by a mix of web page, shell scripts and Rest API interfaces.

-The labs will walk the end-user through how to add all components of Oracle GoldenGate replication.
+The labs will walk the end-user through how to add components of Oracle GoldenGate replication.

 *Estimated Lab Time*: 30 mins